 Fellowship offers are made in writing.
 Research, teaching, and/or clinical work associated with funding offers will vary depending on the funding source and mentor.
-Information about funding opportunities is distributed via email to all clinical students as it becomes available to the DCT/ADCT.
-You also may contact the DCT, Associate DCT, or Andrea Williams regarding fellowships.
-In addition, the campus-wide Graduate School offers Fellowships that are available for graduate students.
-The awards are merit-based and the nomination process is initiated by graduate program directors.
+Information about funding opportunities is distributed via email to all clinical students as it becomes available to the DC/ADCT.
+You also may contact the DCT, ADCT, or Andrea Williams regarding fellowships.
+In addition, the campus-wide Graduate School offers Research Fellowships.
+The awards are merit-based and the nomination process is initiated by the graduate program directors.
 These awards are officially offered through the Financial Aid office.
+Continuing graduate students may apply directly from the Graduate School website.

 The department awards a limited number of merit-based, out of state recruitment awards of \$6000 for the first year to students with a cumulative GPA of 3.33 or higher.
-The recipient will be notified, and the award will reflect on the student financial aid package after July 1.
+The recipientwill be notified, and the award will reflect on the student financial aid package after July 1.

-The department awards Graduate School Matching Tuition grants to students as part of the overall department fellowship funding.
+The department awards Graduate School Matching Tuition grants and Graduate School Doctoral Matching tuition awards to students as part of the overall department fellowship funding.
 These awards require a cumulative GPA of 3.0 or higher.
 The recipient will be notified of the award, and it will reflect on the student financial aid package after July 1.